ramsey/php-rfcs/resources/imported-rfcs/is_trusted.txt

 **What about the performance impact?**

+These stats from an early version of the implementation (new tests will be completed soon).

 Máté Kocsis has created a [[https://github.com/kocsismate/php-version-benchmarks/|php benchmark]] to replicate the old [[https://01.org/node/3774|Intel Tests]], and the [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/kocsismate.pdf|preliminary testing on this implementation]] has found a 0.124% performance hit for the Laravel Demo app, and 0.161% for Symfony (rounds 4-6, which involved 5000 requests).
 These tests do not connect to a database, as the variability introduced makes it impossible to measure that low of a difference.

 The full stress-test is 3.719% when running this [[https://github.com/kocsismate/php-version-benchmarks/blob/main/app/zend/concat.php#L25|concat test]], but this is not representative of a typical PHP script (it's not normal to concatenate 4 strings, 5 million times, with no other actions).